matthewbordas/zprofile/README.md

 # zshprofile
-Helpful Aliases for your Z shell Profile
+Helpful Aliases for your macOS Z shell Profile